 Favorite Scenes: Hmm.
 There’s nothing here that I really liked in particular.

 Use of Cast/Characters: Wil Wheaton had this episode off.
 The actual crew members are barely in this episode, and the crew we meet in the “future” are one-time-only appearances.
 Picard, Troi, Beverly and Data have some lines, and they’re reasonably interesting.
+We do get a preview of Deanna wearing a uniform, which will happen in season 6.
 This is a Riker episode, pure and simple.
 We get to see him navigate his way through the illusions he has to deal with, and I think overall he does a good job.
 Sometimes I think Frakes is a bit more reactionary than a particular situation calls for, but otherwise he does a good job.
-Andreas Katsulas is back as Tomalak in his third of four appearances, and he always does a great job.
+Andreas Katsulas is back as the Roman commander Tomalak in his third of four appearances, and he always does a great job.
 Watch him on Babylon 5 if you want to see how good he really is.
 Carolyn McCormick returns as Minuet, if only in video, but it’s nice they were able to get the same actress from 11001001.
 Chris Demetral plays Jean-Luc/Ethan, and is competent I guess.

 Nitpicks: “To me you’ll always be Jean-Luc.”
-What’s that supposed to mean?
-He thinks of him as a son, that’s a bit much.
-I’m also not a fan of the alien’s appearance, doesn’t seem like a whole lot of thought went into it, like it’s generic and a throwback to something from tOS.
+What’s that supposed to mean, that he thinks of him as a son?
+That’s a bit much.
+I’m also not a fan of the alien’s appearance, doesn’t seem like a whole lot of thought went into it; it’s generic and a throwback to something from TOS.

 Overall Impression: I didn’t like this episode at all the first time I saw it.
 Watching it now I don’t actually dislike it, but I feel it’s just an average episode that is pretty forgettable.
 The first 30 minutes are interesting, and the multiple twists in the last 15 minutes aren’t something I saw coming, which I always like.
 This is also one of the few Star Trek episode titles that I thought was good and accurate.
 Anyone wanting to see Picard with a goatee, it’s one time only!
 Ultimately, though, this doesn’t climb out of the “average” pile for me.
 I rate this episode 2.5 out of 5 stars.